 - decisions to accept or refuse an Estimate of Income;

-- decisions in relation to the level of care of the children used in the assessment;
+- decisions in relation to the level of care recorded in the assessment for the children;

-- decisions to accept or refuse a Child Support Agreement;
+- decisions to accept or refuse an application to register a Child Support Agreement;

-- decisions in relation to remission of late payment penalties, or non-agency payments.
+- decisions in relation to remission of late payment penalties; and

-If the appeal is related to a Change of Assessment decision, a pre-hearing conference is often held to identify the issues and determine if further information is required from either party.
+If the appeal is in relation to a Change of Assessment decision, a pre-hearing conference is often held to identify the issues and determine if further information is required from either party.
 A date will also be fixed for the appeal hearing.

-Both parties attend the hearing in person, although in some circumstances arrangements can be made to attend by telephone.
+Both parties attend the appeal hearing in person, although in some circumstances arrangements can be made to attend by telephone.
 A person can bring along a support person, but the Tribunal will decide if the support person is allowed to attend the hearing.
 A party can apply to the Tribunal to allow a representative (including a legal representative) to make submissions at the hearing.